PostsDesert/wholemeal/design.md

   - Content of the receipt is not defined in the component, but rather passed in as a prop.
   - Font should be bigger on mobile devices
 - Add socials on bottom of receipts
+- minimize CSS usage by removing CSS that's shadowed and shared

 Combo Page
 - The combo page should show the auth button in the top right